-Irish citizens are not required to apply under the EUSS and can live and work in the UK using their Irish passport.
+Irish citizens can continue to live and work in the UK using their Irish passport.
 This is because free movement between the UK and Ireland is not governed by the EU but a separate agreement.

-If the Irish citizen has family members in the UK who are not Irish or British, they will need to apply under the EUSS however.
+If the Irish citizen has family members in the UK who are not Irish or British, they will need to apply under the normal visa routes.

 If you can obtain Irish citizenship there may be the option to hold dual-nationality and you could then use your Irish passport to evidence your right to work in the UK.
 However unlike under the EU Settlement Scheme, non-EU family members of Irish nationals would not have the right to live and work in the UK unless they applied for a visa.